 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-the Ta Prohmthe roots of the trees embrace the stone.
-I love this temple of Angkor, where you can almost think you are an explorer, discovering mysterious ruins buried in the jungle ...
+the Ta ProhmThe roots of the trees embrace the stone.
+I love this temple of Angkor, where you can almost take yourself for an explorer, discovering mysterious ruins buried in the jungle...

 When the plant marries the mineral

 Here, the vegetable marries the mineral.
 They became completely inseparable.

 Over the centuries, the roots of the cheese and fig trees have taken possession of the place, strangling the ruined doors and galleries, insinuating themselves into all the interstices, imitating the forms of the temple.
 The roots seem to have "sunk" along the stone walls.